seamplex/wasora/doc/reference-manual.md

 to the parameters to be fitted can be optionally given with the `GRADIENT` keyword.
 If none is provided, the gradient will be computed numerically using finite differences.
 A range over which the residuals are to be minimized can be given with `RANGE_MIN` and `RANGE_MAX`.
+The expressions give the range of the arguments of the functions, not of the parameters.
 For multidimensional fits, the range is an hypercube.
 If no range is given, all the definition points of the function with the data are used for the fit.
-Convergence can be controlled by given the relative and absolute tolreances with `DELTAEPSREL` (default 1e-4) and `DELTAEPSABS` (default 1e-6), and with the maximum number of iterations `MAX_ITER` (default 100).
+Convergence can be controlled by giving the relative and absolute tolreances with `DELTAEPSREL` (default `1e-4`) and `DELTAEPSABS` (default `1e-6`), and with the maximum number of iterations `MAX_ITER` (default 100).
 If the optional keyword `VERBOSE` is given, some data of the intermediate steps is written in the standard output.
+The combination of arguments that minimize the function are computed and stored in the variables.
+So if `f(x,y)` is to be minimized, after a `MINIMIZE f` both `x` and `y` would have the appropriate values.
+The details of the method used can be found in [GSL’s documentation](https:\//www.gnu.org/software/gsl/doc/html/multimin.html).
+Some of them use derivatives and some of them do not.
+Default method is `gsl_multimin_fminimizer_nmsimplex2`, which does not need derivatives.

 ###  FUNCTION